rsapkf/42/docs/github-gitlab-stars.md

   - [danistefanovic/build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - 🤓 Build your own (insert technology here).
   - [karan/Projects](https://github.com/karan/Projects) - A list of practical projects that anyone can solve in any programming language.
   - [tuvtran/project-based-learning](https://github.com/tuvtran/project-based-learning) - Curated list of project-based tutorials.
+  - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.

 - General
   - [GitHub Search 'awesome'](https://github.com/search?q=awesome)